paste

 By default, paste

-adds a tab character between corresponding lines of input files.
+adds a tab character between corresponding lines of the input files.

 $ paste colors_1.txt colors_2.txt